Heroes new logo

 Photo credit: Canva

-1) Surveyed parents in the United States confirm that television is the device used by most children aged 0 to 2 years.
+1) Surveyed parents in the United States confirm that television is the device used by 74% of children aged 0 to 2 years.

 Source: Pew Research Center

-2) Television is also what most children aged 3 to 4 years use.
+2) Television is also what 90% of children aged 3 to 4 years use.

 Source: Pew Research Center

-3) The case is similar to that of most children aged 5 to 8 years.
+3) The case is similar to 93% of children aged 5 to 8 years.

 Source: Pew Research Center

-4) The case is similar to that of most children aged 9 to 11 years as well.
+4) The case is similar to 91% of children aged 9 to 11 years as well.

 Source: Pew Research Center

-What Benefits Do Children Get From Spending Time on Their Screened Gadgets?
+What Benefits Do Children Get From Spending Time on Their Screened Devices?

 Photo credit: Canva

-• 88% of the surveyed children in countries that are members of the Organization for Economic Cooperation and Development (OECD) agree that the Internet is a great source of information obtained through computers, mobile phones, among other screened gadgets.
+• 88% of the surveyed children in countries that are members of the Organization for Economic Cooperation and Development (OECD) agree that the Internet is a great source of information obtained through computers, mobile phones, and other screened devices.

 • 30% to 53% of early adolescents in the United States claim that they learn new things during their screen time as they browse the Internet, play games, and so on.